-Join Modernism Week's CEO Chris Mobley on ModernismWeek@Sea aboard Oceania's Marina.
-This 10-day cruise will visit nine culturally significant ports in the Baltic region that demonstrate how modern influences in architecture and design have been artfully folded into these sometimes ancient cities.
-Modernism Week guests will explore Denmark, Germany, Poland, Lithuania, Estonia, Finland and Russia through special Modernism Week-curated parties and tour.
+Join Modernism Week's Executive Director, Lisa Vossler Smith, on ModernismWeek@Sea aboard Oceania's Marina.
+This 12-day cruise will visit seven culturally significant ports in the Baltic region that demonstrate how modern influences in architecture and design have been artfully folded into these sometimes ancient cities.
+Modernism Week guests will explore Denmark, Germany, Sweden, Finland, Estonia, Finland and Russia through special Modernism Week-curated parties and tours.

 A highlight will be an optional tour in Helsinki to visit Alvar Aalto's studio and house.
 After qualifying as an architect from Helsinki Institute of Technology (later Helsinki University of Technology and now part of the Aalto University) in 1921, Aalto set up his first architectural practice in Jyvaskyla.
 His early works followed the tenets of Nordic Classicism, the predominant style at that time.
 In the late 1920s and early 1930s, he made a number of journeys to Europe on which he and his wife Aino Marsio, also an architect, became familiar with the latest trends in Modernism, the International Style.